-Zettle by PayPal is the best POS system for food trucks: It's free to use, has strong analytics, offers plenty of features, and includes top-tier support.
+Our research suggests Zettle by PayPal is the best POS system for food trucks because it has strong analytics, offers plenty of features, includes top-tier support, and is the most affordable POS system we've reviewed – giving it a perfect price score of 5/5.

-Square POS is a close runner-up, thanks to impressive features, equally low pricing, and strong support, while Lightspeed is another top choice, since it offers excellent customer loyalty tools to can help a food truck cultivate devotees.
+Square POS is a close runner-up, with its iPad-friendly set-up and equally low pricing, but Lightspeed is another top POS for food trucks thanks to its time-saving Quick Service mode and excellent customer loyalty tools, which can help a food truck cultivate devotees.

-Our team of researchers has tested and studied all the best restaurant POS systems, keeping food trucks' unique needs in mind.
-We've listed all the pros, cons, and prices you need to make a decision — and we can even get your business a custom-fitted quote to get you the best deal once you do.
+We've tested and studied the best restaurant POS systems, keeping the food truck industry's unique needs in mind, and identified the best on the market.
+We've listed all the pros, cons, and prices you need to help you make a decision — and we can even get your business a custom-fitted quote to get you the best deal once you do.

 Tech.co rating for restaurants